 - Keeping costs relatively low and predictable

-- You are responsible for driving traffic to your site
+- You are responsible for attracting customers and driving traffic to your site

 - You are also responsible for any technical or cosmetic updates